-A Jumbo Reverse Mortgage is available for homes that have a high property value.
-Qualifications are available up to a $4 million loan, with low closing costs!
+Are you considering purchasing another property?
+Reverse loans can be used to purchase a property with a loan up to $4 million and low closing costs!
 This can be a powerful tool when it comes to financial planning, liquidity, or retirement strategies.

 1 Baxter Way, Suite 120

 Phone: (888) 225-7985

 Social Security benefits will not be impacted; however other benefits such as Medicaid or supplemental security income (SSI), or other government assistance, may be impacted.